Barbara P. Lovenheim - Chair

 Mrs. Tillinghast is co-owner of The Battery, a baseball and softball training facility in Gates, and a former Eastman Kodak Company executive.
 In addition to her extensive career in public affairs and communications at Kodak, she was co-host and co-producer of "Que Pasa Rochester," WXXI's Spanish-language news program, for 16 years.
 An area resident for nearly 40 years, she is a longtime advocate of the Hispanic community.
 Presently, she serves on the boards of the Rochester Hispanic Business Association, the Arts and Cultural Council for Greater Rochester, the Joseph A. Floreano Rochester Riverside Convention Center and the Rochester Police Department Do the Right Thing program.
 Fluent in five languages, she has lectured and published throughout the world about the use and abuse of the Spanish language.
 Ms. Tillinghast's education includes certification in elementary and secondary education from Tomas Godoy Cruz Teachers' College; certification in English, University of Michigan; certification in Italian, Dante Alighieri Institute; and certification in corporate community relations, Boston College School of Management.

-Mr. Barker has been a public servant for more than two decades, currently serving as Perinton Town Supervisor.
+Mr. Barker is a faculty member at Bishop Kearney High School.
+Mr. Barker has been a public servant for more than two decades, he retired as Perinton Town Supervisor in 2018 after serving for five years.
 Previously, he served on the Monroe County Legislature, including four years as vice president, on the Perinton Town Council for four years and on the Fairport Village Board for eight years.
 His 25-year career in education was spent teaching social studies and coaching wrestling in the Fairport Central School District.
 He was recognized in 2013 as Monroe County Teacher of the Year and in 2004 was honored with the Middle School Educator of the Year award.
 His community involvement includes serving as a board member of the Fairport-Perinton Chemical Prevention Advisory Council and the Fairport-Perinton Partnership for a Better Community.
 Mr. Barker holds a master’s degree in education from Nazareth College and a bachelor’s degree from St. John Fisher College.

 Ms. Palumbo is the president and CEO of the Legal Aid Society of Rochester with over 30 years of experience as attorney.
 She has spent much of her career with the organization advocating for domestic violence victims and access to justice for the most vulnerable in our community.
 Previously, she served on the Monroe County Legislature, including two years as minority leader of her caucus, and on the Rochester City Council, representing Northwest Rochester.
 During her time on the Council, she chaired the Neighborhood and Business Development Committee.
 In addition to her public service, she is the co-author of the third and fourth editions of The Law of Sex Discrimination.
 Ms. Palumbo’s community involvement includes serving as the immediate past president of the board of Mary’s Place and as a board member of the New York Bar Foundation, which has named her a lifetime fellow.
 She holds a juris doctor degree from Syracuse University and a bachelor’s degree in Spanish and Italian education from SUNY Albany.